-- Principles of immunology, vaccine science, and historical examples demonstrate that delays between doses do not result in a reduction in final antibody concentrations nor a reduction in durability of memory response for most multi-dose products.
-Ethics -An individual's ability to make an informed choice may be limited in the face of uncertainty in protection and supply with this option. -The balance of risks and benefits may favour this option if the certainty of evidence evolves to suggest comparative protection with a single dose, delayed second dose, or interchangeability of vaccines, especially in the context of high disease burden.
-This option could potentially achieve Canada's pandemic response goal to minimize serious illness and overall deaths while minimizing societal disruption as a result of the COVID-19 pandemic, more quickly, at least in the shortterm.
-However, sufficient evidence is not yet available and more research is encouraged.
-Equity -This option may provide greater access to vaccine for a greater number of individuals identified as high risk key populations,^(15,16) providing short-term protection, which could increase equity when local disease burden is high.
+Options to distribute initial doses of mRNA COVID-19 vaccine Considerations (Summary of available evidence and issues for consideration) With vaccines for other vaccine preventable diseases (VPDs), immune response is either similar or improved when the second dose is administered after a longer interval.
+Principles of immunology, vaccine science, and historical examples demonstrate that delays between doses do not result in a reduction in final antibody concentrations nor a reduction in durability of memory response for most multi-dose products.
+Ethics -An individual's ability to make an informed choice may be limited in the face of uncertainty in protection and supply with this optionThe balance of risks and benefits may favour this option if the certainty of evidence evolves to suggest comparative protection with a single dose, delayed second dose, or interchangeability of vaccines, especially in the context of high disease burden.
+This option could potentially achieve Canada's pandemic response goal to minimize serious illness and overall deaths while minimizing societal disruption as a result of the COVID-19 pandemic, more quickly, at least in the short-term.
+However, more research is encouraged.
+Equity -This option may provide greater access to vaccine for a greater number of individuals identified as high risk key populations, providing short-term protection, which could increase equity when local disease burden is high.
 However, if protection becomes inadequate while these individuals are awaiting a second dose and subsequent supply is delayed or insufficient, this puts key populations at risk of disease.
 Feasibility -If there is uncertainty in successive vaccine supply, jurisdictions may not feasibly be able to provide a second dose, may need to provide the second dose at an extended interval with the same vaccine product, or provide the second dose with another mRNA vaccine (assuming availability).
 No evidence on the interchangeability of vaccines exists. -It may be more feasible to distribute all vaccine doses due to storage requirements and security of reserved doses.
 However, follow up for vaccination with a second dose may be more challenging.
 Acceptability -Individuals who view holding vaccine doses in freezers to deliver a second dose on schedule to some people while others remain unvaccinated may find this option more acceptable.
-Given uncertainties around the impact of the extended interval, if the rationale for this option is not communicated clearly and transparently it may: -negatively impact public trust in the COVID-19 immunization program, the COVID-19 response, and vaccines in general -perpetuate perceptions that certain populations are exposed to an experimental approach -increase vaccine hesitancy for COVID-19 vaccines and vaccines in general, especially if individuals vaccinated with one dose get disease due to insufficient protection Epidemiology Distribute initial doses of COVID-19 vaccine -The epidemiology of COVID-19 and healthcare capacity varies across the country, with significant morbidity and mortality and ongoing community transmission in some jurisdictions, including increasing numbers of cases and outbreaks in highin a manner that ensures all initial risk settings and overwhelmed healthcare systems.
+Given uncertainties around the impact of the extended interval, if the rationale for this option is not communicated clearly and transparently it may: -negatively impact public trust in the COVID-19 immunization program, the COVID-19 response, and vaccines in general -perpetuate perceptions that certain populations are exposed to an experimental approach